giorgibastos/giorgibastos/README.md

 ### 👨‍💻 About Me
 💻 Passionate about Linux, automation, and infrastructure.<br>
 🚀 Helping businesses scale securely with DevOps practices.<br>
-🎓 I also teach tech and English to Portuguese native IT professionals.
+🎓 I also teach tech and English for Portuguese native IT professionals.

 ---